nebulae1/cosinestangent/src/pages/blog/2024-memorial-day.md

 <img src="/images/Holiday\20230527_165758.jpg" class="image" alt="JFK booth"/>

 I highly recommend this place if you are ever in Boston.
-They have fantastic clam chowder and fresh lobsters.
+They have fantastic clam chowder, fresh lobsters, and oysters of course.

 <img src="/images/Holiday\20230527_171626.jpg" class="image" alt="JFK booth"/>